 - 1840-1900 – Contentious political environment before, during, and after Civil War led to high stakes elections.
 African-American men extended voting rights.

-- 1900-1968 – Decrease in partisanship as nation was more unified in political direction, voting rights extended to all women.
+- 1900-1968 – Decrease in partisanship as nation became more unified in political direction, voting rights extended to all women.

 - 1968-present – Voting rights extended to 18-21 years old citizens, turnout increases in 2000s following further partisan divide.